Egg Donation & Birth Control

 Most of our egg donors come to us on some form of birth control.
 This is normal and expected and most times has no impact on your donation journey.
 However, certain methods of birth control can cause your donation journey to slow down.
 Here’s a look at what those birth control methods include and why they’ll cause us to hit “pause” on your journey.

-If you have additional concerns about your method of birth control and how it will impact your donation you should plan to talk with your Admissions Specialist before medical screening.
+If you have additional concerns about your method of birth control and how it will impact your donation you should speak with your admissions specialist.
+If you are interested in becoming an egg donor with Growing Generations apply here.